railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 MTS                /                     /
 MTO                Create task           Subcontract
 ================== ===================== =====================

-*Showing restocking for a product of type 'service'.*

 You'll see the automated management processes for restocking in detail further on in this chapter.